-- (a) not within a river or stream (regardless of stream size), - (b) located on a flood-runner or floodplain, or - (c) located on an effluent that only commences to flow during high flows.
+- (a) not within a river or stream (regardless of stream size) - (b) located on a flood-runner or floodplain, or - (c) located on an effluent that only commences to flow during high flows.

-plantation forestry means a commercial plantation as defined in section 1.07 of the Basin Plan runoff harvesting dam is a farm dam on a hillside or minor stream which collects and stores rainfall runoff.
-Minor streams are as defined in an order made under section 53 of the Act.
-For the purposes of this Plan, references to runoff harvesting dams as water supply works include any associated pumps or other works which take water from the dam.
-For the purpose of clarity, this definition includes dams that are also used to store water diverted into the dam from a river or other source of water.
+plantation forestry means a commercial plantation as defined in section 1.07 of the Basin Plan.

+runoff harvesting dam is a farm dam on a hillside or minor stream which collects and stores rainfall runoff.
+Minor streams are as defined in an order made under section 54 of the Act.
+For the purposes of this order references to runoff harvesting dams as water supply works include any associated pumps or other works which take water from the dam.